 Make sure that you and any passenger are wearing an approved helmet, eye protection, and high-visibility protective clothing.
+Avoid wearing loose clothes that could get caught on any part of the vehicle.
 Ride defensively in response to weather and road conditions.